The Secret to Improving Your Driving Distance

 Don’t Be Bullied by Golf Purists

-If you play golf for fun, it is time for you to Krank It Up a notch.
+If you play golf for fun, it might be time to Krank It Up a notch.
 As already mentioned, our philosophy is to build a driver that doesn’t penalize your swing speed and adds to your enjoyment of every round played.
-It is much more rewarding to experience the face spring effect that benefits your swing, just like golfers with a faster clubhead speed get to do.
-Regardless of what you previous thought about "what is legal", it is far more important for a recreational golfer (male or female) to enjoy their round and continue to support the game.
-For more serious tournament golfers, Krank Golf can custom-build a driver for you, too.
+It is much more rewarding to experience the face spring effect that benefits your swing… just like professionals with a faster clubhead speed get to do.
+Regardless of what you previous thought about what it legal, it is far more important for a recreational golfer (male or female) to enjoy their round and continue to support the game.
+For more serious tournament golfers, Krank Golf can custom-build a driver for them, too.

-Krank Golf Matches a Driver to Your Swing
+Krank Golf Matches Your Swing to Your Driver

 A few years ago, Golf Digest studied how a broad range of golfers hit their drivers and concluded that the average golfer was not taking full advantage of the game’s increasingly sophisticated technology; and Krank Golf is the only company in the world today that matches swing speed to the face thickness of our remarkable metal drivers.
 That way, everyone is able to play a driver with a face that matches their swing speed to maximize his or her day on the links.
-For more serious tournament golfers, low-handicap amateurs and up to a player on the Professional Long Drive Tour, Krank Golf has 100% USGA conforming clubs.
+For more serious tournament golfers, low-handicap amateurs and up to a player on the Professional Long Drive Tour, Krank custom-builds drivers for them as well.